 The disciples were excited about the Kingdom of Messiah being established in the earth.
 They thought that it was going to be realized in their day.
 While Jesus taught principles of the kingdom of God, he told the disciples that his earthy kingdom was coming in the future.

-In the meantime, Jesus told his disciples to occupy until he came back to establish his kingdom in the earth.
+In the meantime, Jesus told his disciples to occupy until he comes back to establish his kingdom in the earth.
 Jesus relayed a parable about a man who sets his servants in charge of his estate while he goes away on a journey.
 In the story the Lord gives each of his servants some money to put to use on his behalf while he goes away.
 Before he leaves, the Lord gives his servants this one instruction.
 “Occupy till I come.”

 Occupy in the Greek is pragmateuomai which means to keep busy.
 To carry on with business.